tairasoul/computercraft-sync/README.md

     "project": [     // This is where we declare the various channels available to clients.
         {
            "type": "library", // Can be "library" or "script", "library" channels can be requirements for other channels, library or script.
+           "files": [
+                {
+                    "path": "startups/testlib.lua", // Path to file
+                    "name": "startup.lua" // Resulting path on CC filesystem }
-           "files": ["lib1/test.lua"], // All the files this channel contains.
+            ], // All the files this channel contains.
 Optional as long as directories is declared.
            "channelName": "testlib", // The channel the client has to connect to in order to sync these files.
            "directories": ["lib1/subdir"], // Folders that should be watched for this channel.
 Optional as long as files is declared.
            "requiredChannels": ["testreq"] // The channels required for this channel to function.
 Circular dependencies are not handled and should be avoided.